A multi-material transport problem with arbitrary marginals: Multi-material transport problem

-Observe that a multi-material flux has compact support.
-Moreover, by the Banach-Steinhaus theorem, it holds

-Lastly, the continuity of the distributional divergence with respect to the weak-$^*$ convergence ensures that Again, a necessary and sufficient condition for the existence of a multi-material flux between two compactly supported vector-valued measures $\mu^-$ and $\mu^+$ is that $\mu^-(v)=\mu^+(v)$ for every constant vectorfield $v:\R^n\to\R^m$.
+Again, a necessary and sufficient condition for the existence of a multi-material flux between two compactly supported vector-valued measures $\mu^-$ and $\mu^+$ is that $\mu^-(v)=\mu^+(v)$ for every constant vector field $v:\R^n\to\R^m$.
 In this case, we say that the vector-valued measures $\mu^-$ and $\mu^+$ are \emph{compatible}.
 To check that the condition is sufficient one should generalize the argument given for the discrete setting, via the so called \emph{cone construction} (see \cite[4.3.14]{Federer_GMT}).

-\begin{remark}[Normal currents with coefficients in $\R^m$ and multi-material fluxes] In the language of currents (which we introduce in Section \ref{s:syllabus_euclidean}), every compactly supported one-dimensional normal current $T$ in $\R^n$ with coefficients in $\R^m$ having boundary $\mu^+-\mu^-$ is a multi-material flux between $\mu^-$ and $\mu^+$: this is a consequence of the polyhedral approximation theorem for normal currents, cf. \cite[Theorem 4.2.24]{Federer_GMT}.
-The non-emptiness of the class of competitors is guaranteed again by the cone construction.
-In fact, applying \cite[Theorem 4.2.24]{Federer_GMT} to every component of $T$ (see Section \ref{s:syllabus_euclidean} for the definition of components), one could even guarantee the existence of an approximating sequence $T_h$ as in Definition \ref{def_multi_mat_flux} satisfying the bounds
+\begin{remark}[Normal currents with coefficients in $\R^m$ and multi-material fluxes] In the language of currents (which we introduce in Section \ref{s:syllabus_euclidean}), every compactly supported one-dimensional normal current $T$ in $\R^n$ with coefficients in $\R^m$ having boundary $\mu^+-\mu^-$ is a multi-material flux between $\mu^-$ and $\mu^+$.
+The non-emptiness of the class of competitors is guaranteed again by the cone construction. \end{remark}